-- As of 30 August 2020, 114 new cases have been diagnosed since yesterday, with a total number of coronavirus (COVID-19) cases in Victoria is 19,015. - Of the new cases, 40 are linked to outbreaks or complex cases and 74 are under investigation. - Sadly, there have been 11 new deaths reported since yesterday.
-To date, 524 people have died from coronavirus (COVID-19) in Victoria. - There are 4226 cases that may indicate community transmission. - There are 2830 cases currently active in Victoria.
-15,580 people have recovered. - 472 people are in hospital.
-This includes 25 patients in intensive care. - A total of 2,210,447 test results have been received.
-This is an increase of 14,231 since yesterday. - Each fortnight, there have been more than three tests for every hundred people in all Melbourne metropolitan local government areas. - You can find further details in today's coronavirus (COVID-19) media release. - The DHHS website has up-to-date data available.
-See full details in the interactive daily
+- As of 31 August 2020, 73 new cases have been diagnosed since yesterday, with a total number of coronavirus (COVID-19) cases in Victoria is 19,080. - Of the new cases, 27 are linked to outbreaks or complex cases, 46 are under investigation. - Sadly, there have been 41 new deaths reported since yesterday.
+Today's deaths total includes 33 people who died in previous weeks but were reported by a number of aged care facilities to the Department of Health and Human Services in the past 24 hours.
+Eight of the new deaths in Victoria occurred yesterday.
+The retrospective reports today were due to amended reporting obligations for aged care facilities.
+To date, 565 people have died from coronavirus (COVID-19) in Victoria. - There are 4338 cases that may indicate community transmission. - There are 2620 cases currently active in Victoria.
+15,814 people have recovered. - 453 people are in hospital.
+This includes 21 patients in intensive care. - A total of 2,224,887 test results have been received.
+This is an increase of 14,440 since yesterday. - Each fortnight, there have been more than three tests for every hundred people in all Melbourne metropolitan local government areas.

+- You can find further details in today's coronavirus (COVID-19) media release. - The DHHS website has up-to-date epidemiological data available.
+See full details in the interactive daily report. - Q&A from CHO restrictions, quarantine and self-isolation (Youtube video).